Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Moochalabra Creek, this reservoir plays a critical role in the Tanami-Timor Sea Coast drainage division.
+The Moochalabra Creek acts as the primary lifeblood for Moochalabra, making it a cornerstone of the Tanami-Timor Sea Coast network.
 Managing the flow from the Moochalabra Creek ensures that downstream agricultural zones receive consistent supply.
 The Tanami-Timor Sea Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance